or how PCI works , called plug and play.

 We are here because this chip is dead or PnP fails for this chip now.

 This is the best way to look up chips and match drivers.
 DEV = device code and VEN = Vendor,(makers name code) In this case Realtek.

 If you see RED or Yellow or UNKNOWN, error mark's here, that means the drivers are wrong. (missing or corrupted by a Virus) HP may have the correct drivers, . (go there and get them, if PnP fails) Here are mine, as 1 small example.

-Device manager see all chip devices there and correct all that show errors. (in some cases it shows UNKNOWN devices, and has no codes for it , in that case see section CURE 2 below.
+The Device manager sees all chip devices and may show errors. (in some cases it shows UNKNOWN devices, and has no codes for it , in that case see section CURE 2 below.

 I see those 2 codes, VEN and DEV and look them up in the PCI master data base above.
 (VEN means Vender or chip maker code, 8086 is intel, DEV means Device, or CHIP code)

 I now know the makers real name and chip real part number. (armed with this key fact , I might ! find a driver, that works)